Max Faulkner: Awards and honours

 In 2001, on the 50th anniversary of the Open triumph, Faulkner was honoured with an Officer of the Order of the British Empire for services to golf.

-Death
+Personal life and death

-Faulkner lived in his later years at Pulborough, Sussex and died on 26 February 2005, aged 88, of pneumonia at St Richard's Hospital, Chichester.
+Faulkner's daughter Hilary married professional golfer Brian Barnes, European Tour winner and Ryder Cup player, in 1968; they had two children, Didi and Guy.
+Hilary died in 2014 and Barnes died in 2019.
+Faulkner lived in his later years at Pulborough, Sussex.
+He died on 26 February 2005, aged 88, of pneumonia at St Richard's Hospital, Chichester.